 Every now and again there was a glimpse of La Tinée valley.
 Judging by the shape of the hills ahead, I felt like I was approaching the top of something, but there were still four and a half miles of climbing to go.
 I wasn’t feeling too bad.
 I’d had two energy gels and would have another one before the top.
 I took another break at 29.3 miles and had my sandwich.

 There was a lot of embedded maths, as usual, on this ride.
-The main points were the 12-mile turn off, and the climb from the 25-mile mark for 9 miles until 34 miles, after which it was all downhill.
+The main points were the 12-mile turn off, and the climb from the 25-mile mark for 9 miles until 34 miles and the Col de la Sinne, after which it was all downhill.
 I rationed my energy gels to one every three miles of the climb.